undefinedDarkness/undefineddarkness.github.io/src/2022/nesdown.md

 The raw text can really be anything, which is where I find them really useful.

 And making a transformer is as simply as creating a new bash function.

+EDIT: If I knew TCL existed before I would have simply used TCL 😢 but now I have to live with this mostrosity

 ### Table Transformer
 Markdown table syntax is just painful.
 Sure, it's readable in text form but thats only if you don't have a mess of differently sized columns and data values. (which is really easy) And if you do, its painful to edit manually,